carbon-language/carbon-lang/docs/guides/glossary.md

 ## identifier

-An _identifier_ is the name of an entity, and is also used in code to refer to the entity.
+An _identifier_ is the token which names an entity, and is also used in code to refer to the entity.
 For example, in `fn GetTime()`, `GetTime` is the identifier for the function.

 ## library